chrplr/PCBS/docs/building_abstractions_with_functions.rst

 ..
 A solution: TBD

 **Exercise 6.** Produce strings from the MIU formal grammar and investigate the MU puzzle.
-See :ref:`detailed explanations on the MU Puzzle <mupuzzle>`
+See :ref:`detailed explanations on the MU Puzzle <mupuzzle>`.

 ..
 A solution: TBD